nkappler/ctxmenu/README.md

 - Create custom context menus for every browser.
 - Style the context menu with css.
-- no dependencies.
+- No dependencies.
-- Create anchors, javascript functions or plain text.
 - Callback to customize based on event properties _(Cursor position, etc.)_
+- Different menu items: headings, anchors, action items and more to come...
+- Interactive menu items can be disabled

 ## Planned Features

 - Submenus
-- Headings
 - Splitters / Groups
-- Disable entries

 ## Installation